dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

   }

   // All the steps performed to provision new Microsoft AD users.
-  // The definition of each function occurs below. getAzureADToken()
+  // The definition of each function are below. getAzureADToken()
     .then(createAzureADUser)
     .then(getAvailableLicenses)